 Take a look at the below list for some of our favorite social stories for dealing with a wide range of icky emotions and how to interpret them for a child on the autism spectrum.

-Blurting Out is a FREE social story to help students learn to listen to others while they are speaking and why it is important to follow the classroom rules.
+- Blurting Out is a social story to help students learn to listen to others while they are speaking.
+This story can help ease anxiety and stress during playtime and instructional time.